DIMEX

 Based on the letter of the law, this means:

-Recently issued proof of pension of over USD 1K/Month, fully authenticated and officially translated.
+Recently issued proof of pension exceeding USD 1,000 per month, fully authenticated and officially translated.

 For married couples: Proof you are still married with a recent, fully authenticated extract of your marriage certificate.